Roaring 20's (film)

-Roaring 20's (Années 20) is a 2021 French drama film directed by Elizabeth Vogler from a screenplay that she co-wrote with Joris Avodo, Noémie Schmidt and Francois Mark.
+Roaring 20's (Années 20) is a 2021 French drama film directed by Laurent Slama from a screenplay that he co-wrote with Joris Avodo, Noémie Schmidt and Francois Mark.

-It had its world premiere at the Tribeca Film Festival in June 12, 2021.
+It had its world premiere at the Tribeca Film Festival on June 12, 2021.

 Production

 In April 2021, it was announced that Films Boutique acquired the distribution rights to the film.

 The film was shot in one uninterrupted single sequence in Paris, France in mid 2020.